 Filtered by stablecoin spend

-This page is for people who understand that the biggest cost of crypto spending is not the FX fee or the annual fee - it is the tax liability from careless disposal of appreciated assets.
+Our fee audit found that the biggest cost of crypto spending is not the FX fee or the annual fee.
+It is the tax liability from careless disposal of appreciated assets.
 The cards below support direct stablecoin funding and are ranked by tax-efficiency of their spending model.

 Tax-Efficient Card Comparison